getify/Functional-Light-JS/ch5.md

 ## Pure Bliss

 A function with no side causes/effects is called a pure function.
-Indeed, a pure function is idempotent in the programming sense, since it cannot have any side effects.
-However, pure functions are not necessarily idempotent in the mathematical sense, because they don't have to return a value that would be suitable for feeding back in as their own input.
+A pure function is idempotent in the programming sense, since it cannot have any side effects.
 Consider:

 ```js
 function add(x,y) {